Pinterest

 Mix the dry ingredients together.
 That sounds simple, yes.
 Actually, this whole recipe is simple :)

-Whip the egg whites until they form stiff peaks.
-Make sure you use very clean beaters and bowl, since even the tiniest hint of grease will not let the egg whites whip.
+Whip the egg whites until they are thick, glossy, and hold their shape when lifted.
+Make sure you use very clean beaters and bowl, since even the tiniest hint of grease will not let the whites whip.

 Mix the egg yolks and water together.
 If you are using vanilla extract instead of vanilla sugar, add it to the egg yolk mixture.